noah-finestone/Event_Management_API/README.md

 ## 2) Guest route

 #### The guests route deals with managing guests for the party.
-It allows adding guests to the guest list, checking them in, and tracking their arrival time.
+It allows adding guests to the guest list, checking them in, checking them out, and tracking their arrival time.

 # How to run locally
 First clone this repo by using following command